bmwcarit/ramses-composer-docs/doc/advanced/morphing/README.md

 The Animation objects now support the animation of the weights vector used as a uniform in the morphing shader starting at feature level 4.

-Looking at hte imported AnimationChannel object we see the output being a component type Array with a component size of `2` which is just the number of morph targets.
+Looking at the imported AnimationChannel object we see the output being a component type Array with a component size of `2` which is just the number of morph targets.

 ![](./docs/animation-channel-property-browser.png)